Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 * **Using your SecureWatch account for image processing by the Mapflow**

-   1. Open the block *Authorization* on the *Providers* tab and enter *Login / Password* from your Maxar SecureWatch account;
+   1. Check *Use imagery providercredentials* on the *Providers* tab and enter *Login / Password* from your Maxar SecureWatch account;

    2. Select the Maxar SecureWatch from the drop-down list above;